 Lakefront Family Dentistry Provides Many Types of Dental Services.
 If you do not see something listed here, just give us a call and we’ll be happy to discuss your specific needs with you today.

-We do NOT accept any HMO / managed care plans or Medi-Cal.
+We do NOT accept any HMO / managed care plans.
+We Do NOT Accept MediCal.

 However, we do offer a cash discount to all clients who do not have insurance coverage.